NATURE IN A WINTER CITY

 DISCOVER, DESCRIBE, DRAW

-If it's not too cold to take a glove off for a few minutes, the child should have an opportunity to stroke the bark of the tree, and decide if it is smooth, bumpy, rough, or if it feels cracked.
+If it's not too cold to take a glove off for a few minutes, the child should have an opportunity to stroke the bark of the tree, compare it to the feel of Summer bark, and decide if it is like previous experiences of smooth, bumpy, rough, or cracked.
 It does feel different in Winter, because the ice in tiny pockets of the bark make it smoother than at other times of the year.
 Have a go, what do you think?

 Don't forget to look up!
-The smaller branches with sparklings of ice or snow, make a beautiful latticework.
-Nature has always though of it first - beautiful!
+The smaller branches with sparklings of ice or snow, make an elegant latticework.
+Nature has always thought of it first - beautiful!

-Keep listening - block out the sound of traffic, can you hear birdsong?
+Keep listening - block out the sound of traffic and concentrate, can you hear birdsong?
 Blackbirds have one of the most recognisable warbles of all songbirds.
 Some birds, like blackbirds are often stay-at-homes.
 Red-winged blackbirds in northern North America winter in the southern United States, as far as about 800 miles from their breeding ranges.

 Most birds that migrate to warmer climates do so because their diet is mainly of nectar, which is unavailable in Winter.
 Birds that live on berries and insects found in or under bark, and in the soil, are likelier to stay.